Gregory J. Moore: Academic career

 Moore's research interests include international relations theory, constructivism in particular, international security, the North Korean nuclear issue, Sino-American Relations, East Asian studies, and foreign policy analysis of China and the United States.
-He is the author/editor of four books on international relations and has extensively written academic journal articles, book chapters and policy essays.
+He is the author/editor of three books on international relations and has published many academic journal articles, book chapters and policy essays.

-Politician

-In 2022, Moore was one of the eight candidates in the U.S. Senate race challenging the Democrat incumbent, Michael Bennet.
-However, he did not advance through the preliminary primary process on April 9, 2022, so did not make it on to the primary ballot in June, 2022.

 Affiliations

 Moore has been affiliated with the following organizations: